Montana Introduces Legislation to Create Interstate Cooperative Meat Packing Compact

 “As an eastern Montana fencing producer and feedlot operator, I can say that this compact will provide a much-needed infusion of interstate commerce to support our rural communities,” said Representative Brandon Ler (R-Savage) who is sponsoring HB 336.

 South Dakota and other western/midwestern states have introduced similar legislation.
-HB 336 will receive its first hearing in the House Agriculture Committee on Feb.
+HB 336 received its first hearing in the House Agriculture Committee on Feb.
 23.